add-ons/plugin.video.vrt.nu/README.md

 > For more information about the VRT MAX Kodi add-on, look at [our GitHub Wiki page](https://github.com/add-ons/plugin.video.vrt.nu/wiki).

 ## Reporting issues
-You can report issues at [our GitHub project](https://github.com/add-ons/plugin.video.vrt.nu) or leave a message at [our Facebook page](https://facebook.com/kodivrtnu/).
+You can report issues at [our GitHub issues page](https://github.com/add-ons/plugin.video.vrt.nu/issues)

 ## Screenshots
 <table>